Ariannatopbjerg/project_one/README.md

 ## Project Overview
 Analyzed wildfires across the United States.
 The members of our team live or have lived in the Bay Area of California.
 A few years ago, when the fires were running rampant, we all experienced ashes raining from the sky and not being able to see the sun for days.
 This topic touches us personally and piques our interest.
 To know more about this topic and future potential wildfires, we want to see if it is possible to predict future fire sizes from past fire data.
 This dataset that we chose, is a sub-sample from [1.88 Million US Fires]( https://www.kaggle.com/rtatman/188-million-us-wildfires) combined with historical weather and vegetation data from the website Kaggle.
 The question that we want to answer with this data is to determine at what accuracy if any, can we predict the class size of a fire.
+To present the wildfire data, we developed interative visualizations presented on our [Wildfire Interactive Visualizations Dashboard](https://github.com/Ariannatopbjerg/US_Wildfire/blob/main/Dashboard/index.html).

 ***Sources***